Home : SCK Blog : Sanitisation Tips For Restaurants

 Train staff

 Your staff are the ones who are on the ground running the restaurant day to day.
 It is therefore critical that they adhere to safe sanitising practices.
-Now is the time to ensure all staff understand how to do this.
+Now is the time to ensure all staff understand how to do this. • Host an training session with staff around sanitising practices • Create a cleaning schedule • Implement a colour-coded towel system, so that there are specific towels for front of house versus back of house.
+This will allow for less cross-contamination.
+By employing these important tips, you can be confident knowing your restaurant is safe for both your staff and your customers.

 Make your business our next satisfied client

 If you are looking to buy a XXXX at the best price, then let us do the hard work and source the right product for your restaurant, cafe, takeaway or commercial kitchen.
+Our goal at SCK is to sell you products that add value to your business.
+We power your kitchen!

 Make your business our next satisfied client